 Trellis Systems for Food Forests

 In younger food forests or where trees aren't suitable for vining plants, dedicated trellis systems integrate beautifully into permaculture designs.
-Consider these approaches:
+Consider functional vine structures that serve multiple purposes:

 - Archway tunnels: Create pathways through your food forest while maximizing overhead growing space